 To perform refactoring, follow these general steps

-- Do one of the following:
+Do one of the following:

-- To apply the changes immediately, depending on the refactoring type, click Refactor or OK.
+To apply the changes immediately, depending on the refactoring type, click Refactor or OK.

 For certain refactorings, there is an option of previewing the changes prior to actually performing the refactoring.
 In such cases the Preview button is available in the corresponding dialog.